 I have a list of compatible models (reported by users) at the end of this post.

 PROBLEM DESCRIPTION.
-The power jack gets pushed into the laptop base so it feels loose.
+The power jack gets pushed into the case and gets loose.

 I will replace the original plastic jack with a generic metal jack purchased at RadioShack for about $3.